 - salt and black pepper, to taste

 - 4-5 large radishes, trimmed and thinly sliced

 - 3 tablespoons fresh cilantro leaves, chopped

-Cook fish is olive oil until fish turns opaque.
-While fish is cooking, start the creamy avocado sauce.
+Cook fish in olive oil until fish turns opaque.
+While fish is cooking, start preparing the creamy avocado sauce.